noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam.md

     - Reduce the number of roles they need to create because multiple users can assume the same role yet have unique session permissions.
     - Set permissions for users to perform only those specific actions for that session
 - any of the three AssumeRole APIs can be used to pass the session policies.
-- with identity-based policies
+- with Identity Based policies
-  - the effective permissions are the intersection of the IAM entity's identity-based policy and the session policies
+  - the effective permissions are the intersection of the IAM entity's Identity Based policy and the session policies
-- with resource-based policies:
+- with resource based policies:
   - specify the ARN of the user or role as a principal
-  - The session policy limits the total permissions granted by the resource-based policy and the identity-based policy
+  - The session policy limits the total permissions granted by the resource based policy and the Identity Based policy
-  - The effective permissions are the intersection of the session policies and either the resource-based policy or the identity-based policy.
+  - The effective permissions are the intersection of the session policies and either the resource based policy or the Identity Based policy.

+#### policy evaluation order

+- IAM authenticates the principal
+- IAM validates the principals authorization against the requested actions
+  - all attached Identity Based permissions
+  - all resource based policies attached to the resource
+    - trumps identity based policies
+- IAM evaluates allow/deny rules
+  - deny by default if no explicit allow/deny
+  - allow if explicitly allowed and no explicit denial
+    - a permissions boundary, AWS Organizations SCP, or session policy can implicitly deny and override any explicit allows
+  - deny if explicitly denied
+- internal vs external accounts: need a service control policy
+  - within an account: AND an IAM policy OR a resource based policy
+  - Across accounts: AND an IAM policy AND a resource based policy.

 #### policy simulator

-- test and troubleshoot identity-based policies, IAM permissions boundaries, AWS Organizations service control policies, and resource-based policies
+- test and troubleshoot Identity Based policies, IAM permissions boundaries, AWS Organizations service control policies, and resource based policies
   - evaluates the policies that you choose and determines the effective permissions for each of the actions that you specify
 - does not make an actual AWS service request, so no charges are occurred
   - merely tests if the request would be accepted/rejected